 Service affected Hampshire Archive and Record Service Please provide a short description of the service / policy/project/project phase Hampshire's Archives and Local Studies service provides public access - both on site and remotely - to its archive holdings relating to the history of Hampshire and its people.
 Our customers include individuals and Community History Groups interested in our collections for a range of purposes including family history, local history, and for practical, professional and other evidential reasons.
 Please explain the new/changed service/policy/project To make budget efficiency savings or generate additional income in order to cover a budget reduction from 2023 onwards.
-SP23 will see the integration of the Library Service with Archives and Records Services, during this time a full review of all services will be undertaken and it is anticipated that budget efficiencies may be achieved through combining back office contributions from depositors, and provision of paid-for professional services eg conservation to external organisations. --
+SP23 will see the integration of the Library Service with Archives and Records Services, during this time a full review of all services will be undertaken and it is anticipated that budget efficiencies may be achieved through combining back office functions, office accommodation requirements and service delivery.
+Any staff savings or impacts requiring a staff consultation will be communicated following a review of services with this EIA being updated to reflect the detail specific to that opportunity.
+Any fundamental changes to the Statutory Service and associated public access requiring a public consultation will be communicated to service users and stakeholders with an EIA specific to that opportunity.
+Savings that contribute to the Climate Change agenda will be a focus such as reducing energy usage by implementation of a passive building management system and by offer online services to complement the physical service offer.
+Additional income within the Archive and Records Service will be achieved through a range of measures including online pay-per-view access to popular archives, increased contributions from depositors, and provision of paid-for professional services eg conservation to external organisations. -- ---